unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 I have also implemented the 0x436 & 0x439 filtering, but it does not seem to be invoked in my car.

 Power consumption is not that great, around 50ma running and 20ma in sleep/stop mode.<BR>
-The CAN drivers on these boards (VP1050?) seem to have pin 8 (S) permanently connected to Gnd.<BR>
+The CAN drivers on these boards (MCP2551) seem to have pin 8 (Rs) permanently connected to Gnd.<BR>
-If this is a clone of the TI SN65HVD1050, it forces "high-speed mode" and has the highest consumption (typ.
-50mA).<BR>
+This forces *"High-Speed mode"* and has the highest consumption (max.
+75mA).<BR>
-Tying this to Vcc should enable "listen-only silent mode" (typ.
-6mA), which would be useful combined with STM32 sleep/stop mode.<BR>
+Tying this to Vcc should enable *"Standby or SLEEP mode"* (typ. under 1mA), which would be useful combined with STM32 sleep/stop mode.<BR>
 As the CAN Driver runs on 5V and the STM32 on 3.3V, controlling the "S" pin directly from GPIO might not work.

 Vehicle time & temperature on the RCD330 also works (i.e. when not using Android Auto / CarPlay).